Reviews You Can Rely On

 The QuietComfort's battery life is almost 23 hours, which is below average.

 According to Bose, 15 minutes of charge time will provide three to four hours of playback time.
-You'll have to leave it plugged in for at least two hours to recharge fully, and the headphones cannot be used while charging.
-You can use these headphones passively by plugging directly into your device with the included audio cable.
-However, ANC will not work with the audio cable.
+It takes at least two hours to recharge fully, and the headphones cannot be used during charging.
+They'll continue to work passively (without ANC) by plugging directly into a device with the included audio cable.

 Call Quality

-During our calling stress tests in controlled, noisy environments, QuietComfort did not do a great job of dulling ambient sounds.
-The background noise was so loud that it drowned out the caller's voice.
+In noisy environments, the QuietComfort did not do a great job of dulling ambient sounds.
+The background noise was so loud that it drowned out the caller's voice, making it hard to hear.

-When we remove the distractions and simulate a call from our sound-insulated audio studio, the QuietComfort performs well; however, real-life phone calls from a quiet office room sound distorted and unimpressive.
+When we remove the distractions and simulate a call from our sound-insulated audio studio, the QuietComfort performs well; however, real-life phone calls from a quiet office sound distorted and unimpressive.
+The audio cable features an in-line microphone that can enhance call quality.

 Side-by-Side Comparison